Conversational UI, not app UI

 Vertical rich cards display horizontal media at the top of the card.
 Horizontal media should have an aspect ratio of 2:1, 16:9, or 7:3.

 When you send media to a user, you should be respectful of the user's resources.
 When horizontal media has a 2:1 ratio, the optimal resolution for the media is 1440x720 px with a maximum recommended file size of 2 MB for images and 10 MB for video.
-The optimal resolution for the media's thumbnail is 770x335 px with a file size of 40 kB.
+The optimal resolution for the media's thumbnail is 770x335 px with a recommended file size of 40 kB and a recommended maximum size of 100 kB.

 Horizontal rich cards